 Quest for control & Father Legacy

 During the war between the Avengers and the X-Men Xavier took David to Merzah the Mystic to learn how to control his vast powers.
-With the help of Merzah, David gain great control over his power by creating a prison for the evil sub-persona and drain them to use their powers.
-However, something go's wrong and David control is shattered and lose control over his power and have a vision of his father death.
-When everything calm down David find and apologize to Merzah who tell him to trust the X-Men and then dies.
-Unknown to everyone, a mysterious new persona emerges that kills another persona to cut down on the competition.
+With the help of Merzah, adopting Hazeguard persona in David´s mind, David gained great control over his power by creating a prison for the evil sub-persona, named as Qortex Complex, and as the Xtractor drains them to use their powers.
+However, something went wrong and David control was shattered and lose control over his power and had a vision of his father´s death.
+When everything calm down David found and apologized to Merzah who told him to trust the X-Men and then died.
+Unknown to everyone, a mysterious new personality emerged that killed another persona to cut down on the competition.

 After leaving, David comes into conflict with the X-Men, and meets Blindfold, who tells him that she is going to be his nemesis.
 David learns that Blindfold's brother, Luca Aldine intends to attack the Jean Grey School and kill his sister.
 David is able to stop him, and the X-Men offer to let him stay with them.
 David refuses, an decides that he is going to work for mutants by taking out threats before they happen.
 During this period, the mysterious persona starts to exercise a greater degree of control over Legion's mind.
 Though David had attained a promising level of control over his personalities thanks to his new-found self-confidence, that self-confidence (and the control that came along with it) quickly evaporates once the mysterious persona attacks Legion within his own head while adopting the guise of David's dead father.
 However, his other personalities do not try to take advantage of David's loss of control; he speculates that this is because they are just as frightened of the mysterious new persona as he is.